WadoodMalik700/SayemHussain-sCoding/README.md

 * Dark mode in case anyone gets eye stain from the regular mode.
 * Keyboard navigation mode will highlight where the mouse is in case the user stuggles to find the cursor.
 * And larger clickable buttons so a lot less presicion is required to navigate the website.
+When it comes to things I could improve I could of:
+* Made smaller font options for those that prefer that.
+* Make improvments and changes to hig contrast mode since I accidentally made it look like dark mode.
+* Have the buttons for enableing accessiblity featues bigger because having to be accurate with clicks is really annoying.

 <img width="600" height="300" alt="image" src="https://github.com/user-attachments/assets/cbf31bad-3a01-4724-b615-bfc3a2cdf357" />